 - The failure rate among engineering students concurrently enrolled in the remedial algebra and pre-calculus course was halved.
-Their failure rate in a subsequently calculus course was also halved. - At course completion, three quarters of attendees from engineering, science, liberal arts, and nursing reported positive attitudes towards programming and problem-solving, including quantitative reasoning, independent of ethnicity, gender, and intended major. - Enrollment in the post-remedial CS-1 more than doubled.
+Their failure rate in a subsequently calculus course was also halved. - At course completion, three quarters of attendees from engineering, science, liberal arts, and nursing reported positive attitudes towards programming and problem-solving, including quantitative reasoning, independent of ethnicity, gender, and intended major.

+• Enrollment in the post-remedial CS-1 more than doubled.

-Reflecting its evolving focus, Media Exposed was renamed twice: "Computational CS-Zero" became "Media Propelled Computational Thinking" (iMPaCT). iMPaCT was so successful at improving the pass rates and enhancing interest in UTEP engineering programs that there are now four different versions offered for students in a variety of majors including variants for mechanical and electrical engineers, and variants are offered by other universities both to their students and as outreach to high schoolers.
+Reflecting its evolving focus, Media Exposed was renamed twice: "Computational CS-Zero" became "Media Propelled Computational Thinking" (iMPaCT).
+Initial pilots of iMPaCT were so successful at improving the pass rates and enhancing interest in UTEP engineering programs that there are now four different versions offered for students in a variety of majors.
+We currently have variants of iMPaCT activities for mechanical and electrical engineers, and variants are offered by other universities both to their students and as outreach to high schoolers.